kumahq/kuma-website/docs/docs/dev/explore/observability.md

 - List zones.
 - List services.

-To use the plugin you'll need to add the binary to your grafana instance by following the [installation instructions](https://github.com/kumahq/kuma-grafana-datasource).
+To use the plugin you'll need to add the binary to your Grafana instance by following the [installation instructions](https://github.com/kumahq/kuma-grafana-datasource).

 To make things simpler the datasource is installed and configured when using [`kumactl install observability`](#demo-setup).